 This form is used for shareholders in foreign corporations.
 A corporation is a legal entity that has been incorporated under the resident country’s laws.
 Most filers with more than 10% stock ownership in a foreign corporation are required to file this form.
 This is an extensive form with multiple pages, and usually requires the financial documents of the corporation.
 This form is generally filed with your tax return, Form 1040, but may be filed separately in certain circumstances.
 This form does not tax the corporation; it merely discloses the taxpayer’s interest/ownership in the corporation.
 Any income received from the corporation will be reported elsewhere on your 1040 in order for it to be taxed accordingly on your tax return.

-This form is used for US persons with controlling interest (someone who owns 50% or more) in a foreign partnership, or who owns 10% of a foreign partnership with another US person holding controlling interest.
+This form is used for US persons with controlling interest (someone who owns 50% or more) in a foreign partnership or who owns 10% of a foreign partnership with another US person holding a controlling interest.
 A partnership is an organized and legal entity where two or more people enter a business agreement to work together and split the profits.
 This form requires information regarding the partner (the filer), and the partnership – including the partnership’s financial information.
 This form is usually filed with your tax return, but may be filed separately in certain circumstances.
 This form does not tax the partnership; it merely discloses the taxpayer’s interest/ownership in the corporation.
 Any income received from the partnership will be reported elsewhere on your 1040 in order for it to be taxed accordingly.

 A PFIC is a foreign-based corporation where the majority of its income comes from investments such as interest, dividends, and capital gains.
 The most common types of PFICs are foreign mutual funds and investment accounts including stock accounts.
 If you own a PFIC, you will need to file form 8621 for each account, sometimes more than one per mutual fund or investment account.
-Form 8621 requires information regarding the amount of income or proceeds received from each account, each year.
+Form 8621 requires information regarding the amount of income or proceeds received from each account each year.
 This form calculates the tax due on investment income.
-Income earned from a PFIC account is taxable in the US, even if it is not taxable or is tax deferred in your resident country.
+Income earned from a PFIC account is taxable in the US, even if it is not taxable or is tax-deferred in your resident country.